vite-pwa/vite-plugin-pwa/docs/frameworks/vitepress.md

 You should include the `ReloadPrompt.vue` on `.vitepress/theme/components/` directory.

-You can also integrate [Periodic SW updates](/guide/periodic-sw-updates.html).
+You can also integrate [Periodic SW updates](/guide/periodic-sw-updates).

 ## Build

 Since `VitePress` will generate the pages at the end of the build process, you will need to regenerate the Service Worker of your application when the build process finish (the Service Worker will not have the pages on its precache).

-Take a look at build `VitePress` site [docs:build script](https://github.com/antfu/vite-plugin-pwa/blob/main/docs/package.json#L7) <outbound-link />.
+Take a look at build `VitePress` site [docs:build script](https://github.com/antfu/vite-plugin-pwa/blob/main/docs/package.json#L7).

 ## Vite Plugin PWA Docs Site

-You can go to [Vite Plugin PWA](https://github.com/antfu/vite-plugin-pwa/tree/main/docs) <outbound-link /> to see the source code for this site and how it is configured using `VitePress`.
+You can go to [Vite Plugin PWA](https://github.com/antfu/vite-plugin-pwa/tree/main/docs) to see the source code for this site and how it is configured using `VitePress`.